We use cookies on this site to enhance your experience.

 I draw upon these experiences to integrate practical and analytical approaches in studying how news media work in covering economic and social justice movements and issues, and how these social movements communicate their ideas.

-It is through my advocacy work with economic justice organisations that I have developed aspects of different courses, including my graduate level "The Rhetoric of Economics".
-Other courses include a focus on public communication, public advocacy campaigns, alternative media, moral panics and free speech, culture wars, and the global financial crisis in popular communication.
+It is through my advocacy work with economic justice organisations that I have developed aspects of different courses, including my graduate level course on "The Rhetoric of Economics", and my undergraduate seminar on the ways in which the 2008 financial catastrophe was communicated via language, metaphor, story in film, book, news and advertisements: "Media, Markets, Myths".
+Other courses have included a focus on public communication, public advocacy campaigns, alternative media, moral panics and free speech, culture wars, and the global financial crisis in popular communication.
+Most recently, I have taught a course on transgender issues, history, representation and politics.

 My research at present is on the 'Culture Wars': this is a focus on the authoritarian right-wing machinery that organizes and fosters ideological attacks on knowledge, science and universities, and the connections with powerful individuals and institutions which amplify and popularize such attacks, particularly in the ways that this is used to silence those who are critical of the dominant power structures in contemporary society.
 In particular, I am interested in their use of argumentative strategies, rhetorical devices and tropes, and keyword and language choices.